Vermonters plan 'cupcake protest' against forum questioning vaccines

-A planned symposium featuring notorious vaccine skeptics has set off a heated debate in the Vermont ski resort town of Stowe.
+A planned symposium featuring notorious vaccine skeptics has set off a testy but polite debate in the Vermont ski resort town of Stowe.

 But while the argument has lit up neighborhood, blogs, listservs and Facebook pages, local residents say they've planned the ultimate civilized counter-protest — a bake sale at a local brewery.